 Most visitors to Fairhaven High School are charmed by the series of six oil paintings over the wall moldings in the west entrance hall.
 These are copies in oils of originals in the Library of Congress, Washington; D.C.
-John W. Alexander painted the originals.
+The originals were painted by John W. Alexander.

-The paintings-subtle in line and delicate of tint- - - tell the story of COMMUNICATION as follows:
+The paintings-subtle - in line and delicate of tint - tell the story of COMMUNICATION as follows: